Rakesh Kumar Das’ Flipkart journey started in an unlikely place – on a local train in Kolkata.

 “At first, it was tough for me because I was not aware about the route and process.
 My seniors helped me out a lot with on job training.
 Since I couldn’t talk to customers on the phone, I would ask people staying nearby where I could find the address.
 Now I am quite confident about the routes and I’m able to find the addresses easily,” he explains.

-His confidence and work ethic soon earned him the Diversity Champions Best eDAB Wishmaster award, which recognises differently abled Wishmasters.
+His confidence and work ethic soon earned him the Diversity Champions Best eDAB Wishmaster award, which recognises Wishmasters with disabilities.
 Rakesh rates this as the proudest moment in his Flipkart career so far.
 “I was overjoyed!
 I immediately told my mother, and me receiving that award put a smile on her face, which made me really proud.”

 Friendly and outgoing, Rakesh has many friends at the hub.
 One of them is hub manager Rajesh Rao, who believes he has a bright future.
 “He has an aptitude for computers and he grasps things very quickly.
 After he returns from a delivery, we try to give him system work.
 You only need to teach him once and he will do it correctly the next day,” he explains.